-The foundation of my career was within media agencies, predominantly in digital.
+The foundation of my career was within media agencies, predominantly digital.
 I have since purposefully selected roles to expand my knowledge of media and business as a whole, traversing both agency and client-side roles.

 At 38 and a half weeks I went for a scan.
 My obstetrician was away so I saw her colleague.
 It was during this scan they discovered no heartbeat.
-Later that day I was admitted to hospital and birthed my beautiful daughter.
+Later that day I was admitted to the hospital and birthed my beautiful daughter.
 We now know there were some placental issues so growth was slowing.
-I wish my obstetrician had talked to me about foetal movement and tracking.
+I wish my obstetrician had talked to me about fetal movement and tracking.
 If I had known what was normal there would have been an intervention.

-There are so many ways you can support someone who has a stillborn child:
+There are so many ways you can support someone who has a stillborn child.

 - Check in with them.
 Not just a day later, a week later, but a month later and a year later.